mariadb-corporation/mariadb-columnstore-api/spark-connector/python/docs/usage/compile_and_execute.rst

 Application execution
 =====================

-To submit last section's sample application to Spark setup you simply have to copy it to the Spark master and execute it though `spark-submit`.
+To submit last section's sample application to your Spark setup you simply have to copy it to the Spark master and execute it though `spark-submit`.

 .. code-block:: bash